ibm-cloud-docs/cephaas/s3_cred_create.md

 3. Enter S3 credential **Name** and click **Add**.

+    Avoid using special characters when creating access keys with the exception of dashes `-`, underscores `_`, and the equal sign `=` symbols.
+All alphabets and numbers are allowed.
+    {: important}

 4. After the credential is created, **Copy** the credential or click **Download** to save the credential to your local system.

 You will not be able to see the credential again after you close this message.
 Make sure to save or download the credential.